-This category includes restricted state aid for Career Tech students.
-For purposes of this forecast it is assumed that in Fiscal Year 2013 through 2017 the state of Ohio will not have growth in this area.
+This category includes restricted state aid for Career Tech students and state poverty based assistance.
+For purposes of this forecast it is assumed that in Fiscal Year 2013 through 2018 the state of Ohio will not have growth in this area.